nus-cs2103-AY2223S2/ip/docs/README.md

 ### Manipulate Tasks

-You can mark tasks as *done*, *unmark* them , or *delete* them by typing in corresponding numbers.
+You can *mark* tasks, *unmark* them , or *delete* them by typing in corresponding numbers.

 ### Store Tasks

-The app can store the tasks in current list when it is closed and load this record when it starts again.
+The app can store tasks in the current list when it is closed and load this record when it starts again.